alexanderkroner/saliency/README.md

 python main.py train -d DATA -p PATH
 ```

-Here, the `DATA` argument must be `salicon`, `mit1003`, or `cat2000`.
-It is required that the model is first trained on the SALICON dataset before fine-tuning it on either MIT1003 or CAT2000.
+Here, the `DATA` argument must be `salicon`, `mit1003`, `cat2000`, `dutomron`, `pascals`, `osie`, or `fiwi`.
+It is required that the model is first trained on the SALICON dataset before fine-tuning it on any of the other ones.
 By default, the selected saliency dataset will be downloaded to the folder `data/` but you can point to a different directory via the `PATH` argument.

 All results are then stored under the folder `results/`, which contains the training history and model checkpoints.
 This allows to continue training or perform inference on test instances, as described in the next section.